EntropyString/EntropyString-Swift/README.md

   > error: tooFewBytes

 Note how the number of bytes needed is dependent on the number of characters in our set.
-In using a string to represent entropy, we can only generate entropy in multiples of the bits of entropy per character used.
+In using a string to represent entropy, we can only have multiples of the bits of entropy per character used.
 So in the example above, to get at least 32 bits of entropy using a character set of 32 characters (5 bits per char), we'll need enough bytes to cover 35 bits, not 32, so a `tooFewBytes` error is thrown.

 [TOC](#TOC)